Finding your bubble: What attorneys need to do their jobs and be OK

 Tend to your physical health

-Over time, stress can seriously and negatively affect not only your mental and emotional health and well-being, but also your physical health.
+Over time, stress can seriously and negatively affect not only your mental and emotional health, but also your physical health.
 According to the Cleveland Clinic, chronic stress is linked to serious health conditions including heart disease, cancer, and lung and liver ailments.

 Take stock of your financial health

-These days, economic worries are top-of-mind for many people.
+Economic worries are a cause of concern for many people, law firms included.
 Concerns about money create stress that in turn can raise your blood pressure, keep you up at night, and lead you to make unhealthy choices.
-If your firm has taken a hit due to COVID, it’s important to formulate a strategy for how to move forward.
+If your firm has experienced financial highs and lows, it’s important to formulate a strategy for how to move forward.

 Get in touch with your accountant or financial advisor and take time to fully understand your financial big picture.
 If necessary, figure out where you can trim costs.
 When it comes to attracting and communicating with prospective clients, what marketing initiatives make sense?
-Explore your options.
+Be sure to explore your options.
 Digital marketing tactics like legal directories, blogging and social media advertisements are more affordable options that typically yield higher ROI.

 When it comes to your health and general well-being, everything is interconnected.
 Things that are happening in your professional life are bound to bleed over into your personal life and affect your overall health and happiness.
-It’s ok to admit that things aren’t normal or ok right now.
-It’s also ok to set healthy limits and prioritize your own mental, emotional, and physical well-being.
+But remember that in order to be the best lawyer you can be, be certain that you’re attending to your needs as a human as well.